zbenta/osaccounting/README.md

 # Accounting for Openstack

-Accounting for Openstack, uses hdf5 to store time series of number of VCPUs, amount of memmory, amount of local disk, aamount of cinder volumes
+Accounting for Openstack, uses hdf5 to store time series of number of VCPUs, amount of memmory, amount of local disk, number and amount of cinder volumes

 ## Configuration